 The Approach for Dealing with Content Scrapers

-The easiest approach you can take is take no action considering that it takes a lot of time fighting content scraping.
-For authority sites in Google’s eyes, this will do no harm but for other sites, they can be flagged as scrape sites when Google thinks the site’s content is scraped but its not.
+The easiest approach you can take is to take no action considering that it takes a lot of time-fighting content scraping.
+For authority sites in Google’s eyes, this will do no harm but for other sites, they can be flagged as scrape sites when Google thinks the site’s content is scraped but it’s not.
 This usually happens during a Panda Update.
 On the other hand, you can contact the scraper asking them to remove your site content from theirs.
 Some may refuse, in such a case file a Digital Millennium Copyright Act (DMCA) referencing their host.
 You can also block their IP.
 The last approach is taking advantage of scrapers by internal linking to get backlinks from their sites thus increasing your audience or you can auto link keywords with Affiliate links.